pingcap/docs-cn/optimistic-transaction.md

 In Step 2, TiDB only retries SQL statements that contain write operations.
 However, during retrying, TiDB receives a new version number to mark the beginning of the transaction.
 This means that TiDB retries SQL statements with the data in the new `start_ts` version.
 In this case, if the transaction updates data using other query results, the results might be inconsistent because the `REPEATABLE READ` isolation is violated.

-If your application can tolerate lost updates, and does not require `REPEATABLE READ` isolation consistency, you can enable this feature by setting `tidb_disable_txn_auto_retry = off`.
+If your application can tolerate lost updates, and does not require `REPEATABLE READ` isolation consistency, you can enable this feature by setting `tidb_disable_txn_auto_retry = OFF`.

 ## Conflict detection